 - Impaired thinking

-- Slowed breathing
+- Slowed or stopped breathing

 - Low blood pressure